Jonathan Biss: Career

 Biss is also an advocate for new music.
 He has commissioned pieces including Lunaire Variations by David Ludwig, Interlude II by Leon Kirchner, Wonderer by Lewis Spratlan, and Three Pieces for Piano and a concerto by Bernard Rands, which he premiered with the Boston Symphony Orchestra.
 He has also premiered a piano quintet by William Bolcom.
 In 2016 Biss launched Beethoven/5, for which the Saint Paul Chamber Orchestra is commissioning five composers to write new piano concertos, each inspired by one of Beethoven's five piano concertos.
 Biss premiered "The Blind Banister" by Timo Andres, which was named a finalist for the Pulitzer Prize for Music, "City Stanzas" by Sally Beamish, Il sogno di Stradella by Salvatore Sciarrino, "Watermark" by Caroline Shaw, and Gneixendorfer Musik - eine Winterreise by Brett Dean.

 Biss has begun examining, both in concert and academically, the concept of a composer's "late style", focusing on musicians who went in surprising directions at the ends of their lives.
 He has put together several programs of Bach, Beethoven, Brahms, Britten, Elgar, Gesualdo, Kurtág, Mozart, Schubert, and Schumann's later works, which he performed with the Brentano Quartet and Mark Padmore in the UK, Italy, the Netherlands, and across the United States.
 He also gave masterclasses at Carnegie Hall in connection with the idea of late style and published Coda, a Kindle single on the topic, in 2017.

 In 2018, Marlboro Music announced that Biss would assume the role of co-artistic director (with Mitsuko Uchida) of the Marlboro Music Festival in Vermont.
 Biss has a long connection with Marlboro, where he spent 12 summers as both a junior and senior participant.

 Starting in September 2019, in the lead-up to the 250th anniversary of Beethoven's birth in December 2020, Biss performed a whole season focused around Beethoven's Piano Sonatas, with more than 50 recitals worldwide.
 This included the complete sonatas at the Wigmore Hall and Berkeley, multi-concert-series in Washington, Philadelphia and Seattle, and recitals in Rome, Budapest, New York and Sydney.

 In 2020 Biss performed a Tiny Desk Concert for NPR, the United States' National Public Radio.
 The same year, he released Unquiet: My Life with Beethoven, as part of Audible's Words+Music series.
-The audio-memoir discusses Biss's struggles with anxiety and the effects performance had on his mental health.
-Unquiet was listed as the one of the platform's Top Ten Audiobooks the week it was released.
-Biss expanded upon the topic as part of a web-documentary series.
+Unquiet was listed as one of the platform's Top Ten Audiobooks the week it was released.

 Beginning in September 2021, Biss joined the New England Conservatory of Music as a guest lecturer.

-He is joined by composer and pianist Marc-André Hamelin.
+Personal life

+Biss is married to Christopher Biss-Brown, curator of the Children's Literature Research Collection at the Free Library of Philadelphia.

+Biss has openly discussed his struggles with anxiety and the effects performance has on his mental health.